ClaudiaLapalme/concoordinates/README.md

 1. From project repository, in src/index.html replace <GOOGLE_API_PLACEHOLDER> with your google api key.
 2. From project repository, in src/environments/environment.ts replace <API_KEY> and <CLIENT_ID> with your own api key and client id.
-3. From project repository, in src/environments/environment.prod.ts replace <API_KEY> and <CLIENT_ID> with your own api key and client id.
+3. From project repository, in src/environments/environment.prod.ts replace <CLIENT_ID> with your own api key and client id.

+### Firebase setup

+1. Create a Firebase project and follow the steps for adding and configuring an android app.
+This will produce a google-services.json file.
+2. Use the information from the google-services.json file to fill out the config variable in src/environments/environment.ts.

+**Note:** The app is now configured for web logins, the remaining setup for android logins will be covered in the following section.

 ### Android setup